jwood/standup-timer/README.md

 ## ChangeLog

+### Version 1.3
+- Allow a meeting with only 1 participant

 ### Version 1.2
 - Added support for meetings of any length
 - Added support for meetings with any number of participants